ironbar/arc25/docs/modeling/Iteration_25_debug_parallel_code_execution.md

 ## TODO

-- [ ] Can I simplify the problem so I can easily debug on the different environments?
+- [x] Can I simplify the problem so I can easily debug on the different environments?
 - [ ] Maybe it could be as simple as changing the method that parallelizes the work
-- [ ] Experiments I would like to do:
+- [x] Experiments I would like to do:
-  - [ ] Try on laptop
+  - [x] Try on laptop
-  - [ ] Try on Docker
+  - [x] Try on Docker
-  - [ ] Try on a cluster machine without using condor
+  - [x] Try on a cluster machine without using condor
+  - [x] Try on a cluster machine with docker but without condor